-- Programs could be cancelled based on weather conditions affecting the safety of staff, children, and families. - Seattle Parks and Recreation community centers can only be closed by an order from the Mayor and may be instructed to remain open to the public, even if programs have been cancelled.
+- Preschool programs could be cancelled based on weather conditions affecting the safety of staff, children, and families. - Seattle Parks and Recreation community centers can only be closed by an order from the mayor and may be instructed to remain open to the public, even if programs have been cancelled.